oddbird/oddsite/content/2016/07/26/drafting.rst

 As a process geek,
 I find that especially true
-in the ways creative inspiration and prodution are handled.
+in the ways creative inspiration and production are handled.
 Original ensemble "devised" theater is a great way to learn project management and the basics of open-source collaboration.
 The same is true in reverse.
 My art is better for
-an understanding of user testing, and inspiration-on-deadline, but my work is better for a willingness to invite the audience somewhere new.
+an understanding of usability testing, and inspiration-on-deadline, but my work is better for a willingness to invite the audience somewhere new.